BenConfig/insure-landing-page/README.md

 ## Continued development

-This was my most successful attempt at a mobile menu so far but I want to keep practising as it a common feature of websites.
+This was my most successful attempt at a mobile menu so far but I want to keep practising as it is a common feature of websites.
 I want to try using Bootstrap again.
 I had problems setting up Bootstrap so I want to try and figure them out.

 ## Useful resources